namhyung/uftrace/doc/uftrace-graph.md

 DESCRIPTION
 ===========
 This command shows a function call graph for the binary or the given function in a uftrace record datafile.
 If the function name is omitted, whole function call graph will be shonw.
 If user gives a function name it will show backtrace and calling functions.
 Each function in the output is annotated with a hit count and the total time spent running that function.

 OPTIONS
 =======
 -F *FUNC*, \--filter=*FUNC*
 :   Set filter to trace selected functions only.
-This option can be used more than once.
+This option can be used more
+    than once.
 See `uftrace-replay`(1) for an explanation of filters.

 -N *FUNC*, \--notrace=*FUNC*
-:   Set filter not to trace selected functions (or the functions called underneath them).
+:   Set filter not to trace selected functions (or the functions called
+    underneath them).
 This option can be used more than once.
 See `uftrace-replay`(1) for an explanation of filters.

 -T *TRG*, \--trigger=*TRG*
 :   Set trigger on selected functions.
 This option can be used more than once.
     See `uftrace-replay`(1) for an explanation of triggers.

 -t *TIME*, \--time-filter=*TIME*
 :   Do not show functions which run under the time threshold.
-If some functions explicitly have the 'trace' trigger applied, those are always traced regardless of execution time.
+If some functions
+    explicitly have the 'trace' trigger applied, those are always traced regardless of execution time.

 \--tid=*TID*[,*TID*,...]
 :   Only print functions called by the given threads.
-To see the list of threads in the data file, you can use `uftrace report --threads` or `uftrace info`.
+To see the list of
+    threads in the data file, you can use `uftrace report --threads` or `uftrace info`.
 This option can also be used more than once.

 -D *DEPTH*, \--depth *DEPTH*
 :   Set trace limit in nesting level.

 -f *FIELD*, \--output-fields=*FIELD*
 :   Customize field in the output.
 Possible values are: total, self and addr.
     Multiple fields can be set by using comma.
 Special field of 'none' can be used (solely) to hide all fields.
 Default is 'total'.
 See *FIELDS*.

 -r *RANGE*, \--time-range=*RANGE*
 :   Only show functions executed within the time RANGE.
-The RANGE can be \<start\>~\<stop\> (separated by "~") and one of \<start\> and \<stop\> can be omitted.
+The RANGE can be
+    \<start\>~\<stop\> (separated by "~") and one of \<start\> and \<stop\> can be omitted.
 The \<start\> and \<stop\> are timestamp or elapsed time if they have \<time_unit\> postfix, for example '100us'.
 The timestamp or elapsed time can be shown with `-f time` or `-f elapsed` option respectively in `uftrace replay`(1).

---max-stack=*DEPTH*
+\--max-stack=*DEPTH*
 :   Allocate internal graph structure up to *DEPTH*.

 -k, \--kernel
 :   Trace kernel functions as well as user functions.
-Note that this option is set by default and always shows kernel functions if exist.
+Note that this option is
+    set by default and always shows kernel functions if exist.

 \--kernel-full
 :   Show all kernel functions called outside of user functions.
-This option is the inverse of `--kernel-skip-out`.
+This option is
+    the inverse of \--kernel-skip-out.

 \--kernel-skip-out
 :   Do not show kernel functions called outside of user functions.
+This option
-This option is deprecated and set to true by default.
+    is deprecated and set to true by default.

 \--kernel-only
 :   Show kernel functions only without user functions.